-Job Features Summary: A day in the life of Care of the injured patient an early years trainee Orthopaedic emergencies Managing patients in an orthopaedic unit An introduction to elective orthopaedics Attending referrals in ED as Will be first on to take calls from ED first point of call Will be supported by a Consultant Attending and participating in Presenting cases at trauma meetings and MDTs trauma conferences and Contributing to the overall management of the patient receiving rounds Treating patients holistically and with dignity Using direct clinical contact to gain experience and competency Attending the operating theatre Organising a trauma list Liaising with theatre staff Liaising with radiographers Liaising with anaesthetists Assisting a senior in theatre Carrying out a range of procedures under supervision to include: Fixed angle screw plate for neck of femur fractures (required for ST3 entry) Fixing a simple ankle fracture (required for ST3 entry) Undertaking an Hemiarthroplasty for an intracapsular hip fracture (required for ST3 entry) Treating a distal radial fracture (required for ST3 entry) Other procedures deemed appropriate by the supervising consultant Care of the elderly Dehydration Electrolyte imbalance Common medical problems Arranging for ongoing care Doct operative nations Rehabilitation team awareness Post operative patient Fluid balance management on a ward Post-operative pain management Surgical and medical complications Attending freeture clinics DVT and pulmonary embolism Attending fracture clinics Management of closed fractures Managing complications Requesting appropriate help and advice Communication skills (verbal and written) Preadmission assessments Ensuring that patients are prepared for surgery Judiniosion descesificina Following hospital care pathways where defined Working with others in the MDT to ensure a successful patient journey Attending selected orthopaedic Undertaking a full clinical assessment of orthopaedic conditions presenting to clinics the clinic.
+Job Features Summary: A day in the life of Care of the injured patient an early years trainee Orthopaedic emergencies an carry years mannes Managing patients in an orthopaedic unit An introduction to elective orthopaedics Attending referrals in ED as Will be first on to take calls from ED first point of call Will be supported by a Consultant Attending and participating in Presenting cases at trauma meetings and MDTs trauma conferences and Contributing to the overall management of the patient receiving rounds Treating patients holistically and with dignity 3 Using direct clinical contact to gain experience and competency Soling direct contributes to gain experience and competency Attending the operating theatre Organising a trauma list Liaising with theatre staff Liaising with radiographers Liaising with anaesthetists Assisting a senior in theatre Carrying out a range of procedures under supervision to include: Fixed angle screw plate for neck of femur fractures (required for ST3 entry) Fixing a simple ankle fracture (required for ST3 entry) Undertaking an Hemiarthroplasty for an intracapsular hip fracture (required for ST3 entry) Treating a distal radial fracture (required for ST3 entry) Other procedures deemed appropriate by the supervising consultant Care of the elderly Dehydration Electrolyte imbalance Common medical problems Arranging for ongoing care Rehabilitation team awareness Post-operative patient Fluid balance management on a ward Post-operative pain management Surgical and medical complications DVT and pulmonary embolism Attending fracture clinics Management of closed fractures Managing complications Requesting appropriate help and advice Communication skills (verbal and written) Preadmission assessments Ensuring that patients are prepared for surgery Following hospital care pathways where defined Attending colored cuttors " Working with others in the MDT to ensure a successful patient journey Attending selected orthopaedic Undertaking a full clinical assessment of orthopaedic conditions presenting to clinics the clinic.
 Having the opportunity to present the cases to a consultant and discuss the management Complete WBAs that will demonstrate progression in the required competencies.
-Acquiring basic science Developing a knowledge of anatomy, physiology and pathology relevant to the knowledge treatment of T&O patients
+Acquiring basic science Developing a knowledge of anatomy, physiology and pathology relevant to the Acquiring basic science knowledge treatment of T&O patients KIIOWIEUYE I treatment of 100 patients